-Dollhouses in stories fall into several main categories:
+Dollhouses in stories fall into a number of main categories:

 - Miniature representations of big, aristocratic houses full of furniture but devoid of real love